opendatahub-io/odh-manifests/odhseldon/README.md

 ### Installation
-To install Prometheus add the following to the `kfctl` yaml file.
+To install Seldon add the following to the `kfctl` yaml file.

 ```
    - kustomizeConfig: